 The Need for a New Hospital

 Loma Linda University Medical Center was built in the 1960s.
 With each passing decade, our capabilities in clinical care, education and research advanced — and so did state building standards.
-By 2020, the iconic cloverleaf hospital would no longer meet California’s earthquake safety requirements for acute, inpatient care.
+By 2020, the iconic Hinshaw Towers would no longer meet California’s earthquake safety requirements for acute, inpatient care.
 But when we began planning the hospital’s future, seismic safety quickly became just one piece of a bolder vision for healthcare.